FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

 Why use FMCSA New-Registration Radar?

 - First contact in the pre-authority window.
-Reach a new entrant carrier in the days after it registers, while it is still choosing an insurer and a factor, not after its authority is active and the competition has already called.
+Reach a new entrant carrier in the days after it registers, while it is still setting up insurance and factoring, rather than after its operating authority is already active.

 - Only your territory, deduplicated.
 You watch one or a few states, get alerted once per DOT number from the day you start, and never see the historical back-catalog or a repeat.

 - Contact-ready rows.
-Each row is a business-development payload with the carrier's own filed phone and email, not a raw record you have to enrich.
+Each row carries the carrier's own filed phone and email, so it is a lead you can call, not a raw record you have to enrich.

 - Verifiable.
 Every alert row carries a SAFER carrier-snapshot link keyed on its DOT number, so you can confirm any carrier against FMCSA before you act on it.